 · Are there specialized programs for women?
 Men?
 First Responders?
 Nurses?
 Pilots?

 Fountain Hills Recovery and many other programs is a necessary link for hospitals.
-The staff at Fountain Hills Recovery takes the time to assess patients’ needs for aftercare so that hospitals can focus on their primary goal of stabilization.
+Our staff takes the time to assess patients’ needs for aftercare so that hospitals can focus on their primary goal of stabilization.

 The opioid problem didn’t happen overnight.
 The problem encompasses many people in addition to addicts.
 It will take many organizations and individuals including doctors, hospitals, addictions centers, patients, and companies like Fountain Hills Recovery to restore a healthier, drug-free society.